 Forced migration is inherently political.
 Its causes, consequences, and responses to it cannot be understood without looking at the role of power, interests, and ideas.
-The movement of people across communities, especially when forced, necessarily leads to competing claims and political conflicts.
+The movement of people across communities, especially when forced, leads to competing claims and political conflicts.
 In order to understand both the significance of forced migration and the tensions it generates, an analysis of both historical events and political ideas is essential.
 This course is divided into two substantive sections.
-The first four weeks look at the drivers of forced migration, focusing on central causes of displacement: authoritarianism, colonialism, disorder and capitalism.
-The second four weeks looks at key political responses to forced migration, focusing in particular on hospitality, humanitarianism, control and resistance.
+The first four weeks look at drivers of forced migration, focusing on central causes of displacement: authoritarianism, colonialism, disorder and capitalism.
+The second four weeks look at political responses to forced migration, focusing on hospitality, humanitarianism, control and resistance.
 Each week we will draw upon an empirical case study that illustrates the topic.
 These are often historical, to give us the benefit of a rich scholarly literature and to facilitate deeper analysis.
-After outlining some of the key debates surrounding each topic, we will then read the work of political or social theorists to develop our understanding of the topic and provide a platform for discussion in seminars.
+After outlining some key debates surrounding each topic, we will read the work of political or social theorists to develop understanding and provide a platform for discussion in seminars.